CozyPlantlady/hangman-game/README.md

 ### Not fixed
 - game doesnt loop, or keeps looping without letting user to give a new value
+- User can input more than one letter
+- Trying to add wrong answers and correct answers correctly.
+Currently testing a get_point function to add += 1 when guessed correctly or wrong

 ### Testing with code validators